andreafabrizi/DNSProxy/README.md

  - https://github.com/curl/curl/wiki/DNS-over-HTTPS
  - https://it.wikipedia.org/wiki/DNS_over_HTTPS#cite_note-8
 ```
+Also note that *dnsp* binary (the pre-DOH version of DNSProxy) is only kept for
+historical reasons, offers  no backward-compatibility, and may soon disappear.

+Please only use, refer to and commit towards *dnsp-h2* code branch.
+Commits for
+other legacy components will not be accepted.

 ## Integration

 DNSPproxy has been built with _simplicity_ and _standards_ in mind.
 On a modern